CBICA/CBICA_Toolkit/README.md

 2.2 Generating standalone executables
 -------------------------------------

 Use CMake to generate files for the compiler in use (MSVC/GCC) and then run accordingly.
+The installation directory for both Python and CPP classes can be customized.
+To use the Python class, make sure your Python executable has the install path in its find modules path.

 An example under UNIX using CMake command line: